-Professors Etherton, Hyde, Klein, Vogelmann (Chairperson) and Worley; Associate Professors Barrington, Cook, and Ullrich; Research Associate Professors Laing and Morselli; Research Assistant Professor Lintilhac.
+Professors Etherton, Hyde, Klein, Vogelmann (Chairperson), Worley; Associate Professors Barrington, Cook, Ullrich; Research Associate Professors Laing, Morselli; Research Assistant Professor Lintilhac; Lecturer Hoffmann.

-The Botany Department has ongoing research programs in: ecology including plant communities, biogeography, limnology, phycology, bryology, and pteridology; physiology including growth and development, mineral nutrition, translocation, tissue culture, photobiology, cellular electrophysiology, and membrane function; and cell biology including ultrastructure of cytoplasm and nucleus, and genetics of fungi.
-The Botany Department offers a multidisciplinary program leading to the degree Master of Science in Botany Field Naturalist Option.
+The Botany Department has ongoing research programs in: ecology including physiological ecology of aquatic plants, effects of acid depositions on forest ecosystems, physiological ecology of acid depositions, systematics and evolution of vascular plants, biogeography, bryology, limnology, phycology; physiology including morphogenesis and developmental biology of embryonic plant systems, mineral nutrition, growth and development, translocation, tissue culture, photobiology, cellular electrophysiology, membrane function, amino acid transport, aluminum effects on cell membranes; and cell biology including ultrastructure of cytoplasm and nucleus, molecular genetics and recombinant DNA of fungi.

+The Botany Department offers a multidisciplinary program leading to the degree of Master of Science in Botany Field Naturalist Option.
 This is a non-thesis concentration and enrollment is limited to a small number of highly qualified students with strong academic backgrounds in basic natural sciences.
 Students must have demonstrable and sustained interest in the field aspects of the natural sciences.
 The program is designed to train general field scientists to identify, evaluate, and interpret the biotic and abiotic components of different ecosystems with a comprehensive perspective.
 The Botany Department also participates actively in the Cell Biology Program which provides opportunities for interdisciplinary research with other life science departments.